Three things that delay IBS recovery & what to do about them

 Belief System

-So you have tried lots of things, and many, if not all, haven’t been beneficial in the longer term.
-That creates a belief system that you will never find anything to help you.
-You will continue to stagger from one potential solution to another without really believing you will find your answer, and when you do that, you are simply going through the motions of helping yourself.
+You will continue to stagger from one potential solution to another without really believing you will find your answer, and when you think this way, you are simply going through the motions.

 Self-Sabotage